rubenerd/rubenerd.com/content/post/2016/the-wonderful-freebsd-cal.markdown

 - freebsd
 - linux
 - netbsd
+- written-in-sydney
 ---
 You have a calendar on your Mac, Linux and BSD box called cal, another fine utility by Wolfgang Helbig over at FreeBSD.
 If you don't, your distrubution is terrible and you should switch.

-What I love using it for is looking at hysterial historical calendars using the `-d` option.
+What I love using it for is looking at ~~hysterial~~ historical calendars using the `-d` option.
 As you can see above, I was born a long time ago, on a Thursday.

      $ cal -d 1986-03